 If you would like a map, or directions to the site, please contact us.

-All tools, protective equipment and tea/coffee.
-We have a tea-break about halfway through each session (morning and afternoon) and lunch is from 12.30pm to 1pm if you are staying for the whole day.
-Please bring your own food for breaks and lunchtime if you wish.
+All tools, protective equipment, and tea/coffee will be provided again when CoVid regulations permit this.
+We usually have a tea-break about halfway through each session.
+Please bring your own food and drink if you wish.
 If a site has toilets this is indicated on the programme by ‘WC’ in the ‘Site Meeting Point’ column.

 Old work clothes, suitable for the weather.
 If you have them, please bring reasonably sturdy shoes or boots, and rainwear.
 We provide work gloves.